 About QRiS

 QGIS Riverscapes Studio or QRiS (pronounced curious) is a flagship, professional-grade tool of the Riverscapes Consortium.
-The free, open-source software is a plugin to the free, open-source QGIS software.
-The tool is targeted at anyone interested in understanding and analyzing their riverscape - including: practitioners, managers, analysts, researchers and students with some familiarity with GIS.
-It helps users with analysis, monitoring, assessment of riverscapes as well as preparation of the design and as-builts of low-tech process-based restoration designs.
+This free, open-source software is available to anyone interested in understanding and analyzing riverscapes.
+It helps users with analysis, monitoring, and assessment of riverscapes, and the preparation of designs and as-builts for low-tech process-based restoration projects.

 Funding

-We are grateful to generous grant support from early adopters for the vision behind the Riverscape Studio at the Bureau of Land Management, the US Forest Service, NOAA Fisheries, NRCS Working Lands for Wildlife and Anabranch Solutions who funded the professional software development of QRiS.
-Without their support, this free software would not exist.
+We are grateful for the early support of Bureau of Land Management, the US Forest Service, NOAA Fisheries, NRCS Working Lands for Wildlife and Anabranch Solutions who not only developed the vision behind QRiS, but provided the resources to make it a reality.

-The US Forest Service, NOAA Fisheries, NRCS Working Lands for Wildlife and Anabranch Solutions were early supporters who paid for development of proof of concepts and alpha pre-release versions of the code.
+The US Forest Service, NOAA Fisheries, NRCS Working Lands for Wildlife and Anabranch Solutions were instrumental in the early development of QRiS.
+They provided the necessary funds and support for testing proof of concepts and alpha pre-release versions of the code.

 - Jeremy Maestas (NRCS)